dwhite256/Mint-Classics-Company-Exploratory-Analysis/README.md

 ## CONCLUSION
 ### Recommendations
 1.)
 In order to achieve the goal of closing a storage facility the company should look into combining warehouses b and c.
 These two warehouses contain similar products (classic and vintage cars) and have more capacity to work with than the other warehouses.
-The company would have to look into how costly and time consuming it would be to move the products from one warehouse to another since one is on the east side and the other is on the west.
 Classic and vintage cars have the highest quantities in stock and are also some of the lowest selling products, so reducing the quantity on hand would aid in making room to combine the two warehouses.
 The company can only decrease the inventory of hand of items that are in excess of the amount ordered to ensure customer satisfaction is not affected.
 This will achieve the goal of closing one of the storage facilities.